-I like the fact that the movie stays practical in this way.
+I love how the movie stays practical in this way.
 There’s no grand plot to sow chaos and overthrow the school administration in Dead Poets Society.
-The boys don’t become bohemians, paint themselves purple, and start taking mass quantities of drugs.
+The boys don’t become bohemians, paint themselves purple, and start taking massive quantities of drugs.
 Instead, the movie is about finding simple ways to make Life more extraordinary.
 As in real life, the characters usually accomplish this by slightly bending or ignoring the rules.
 No grandstanding.

 4. It doesn’t demonize any personality types or socio-economic backgrounds.